vetolet/sddm-theme-minesddm/README.md

 ### Theme Configuration

-Modify the `theme.conf` file to adjust the appearance and behavior of the theme.
-There are many options for you to adjust as you like
+To override settings in the `theme.conf` configuration file, create a custom `theme.conf.user` file in the same directory and add the settings to overide. ([Reference](https://wiki.archlinux.org/title/SDDM#Customizing_a_theme))

 ---